jhammelman/HSSP_Python/README.md

     print("What happens?
 You decide...")
 ```

 **Try replacing the print statement by writing your own if statement.
-Remember that we will be comparing the *variable pick_lock* which holds the string input from the user to look for our two outcomes ("y" or "n").:
+Remember that we will be comparing the *variable pick_lock* which holds the string input from the user to look for our two outcomes ("y" or "n").
 Try adding a third outcome if the user enters a bad input as an else statement, this will catch any input that isn't "y" or "n".**